ProjWyrd/ItxWeird.github.io/README.md

-# personal blog
+# weird blog
 can be found at https://itxweird.github.io/

-has discord integration for my private discord
+its a blog man, idk what else you expected